tapeinosyne/hyphenation/README.md

 ## License
-Copyright © 2016 ndr-qef

-Dual-licensed under the terms of either:
+`hyphenation` © 2016 ndr-qef, dual-licensed under the terms of either:
   - The Apache License, Version 2.0
   - The MIT license

+`texhyphen` hyphenation patterns © their respective owners; see `lic.txt` files for licensing information.